Newspaper Page Text

 mont and Auburn Avenues.
 The

-driver crashed into another autn,
+ririver crashed into another auto,

 sped away, crashed into the curb

-ing, then escaped on foot
+ing. then escaped on foot.

-~ Clyde Ware.
-896 Daveguy Street.
+Clyde Ware.
+896 Daveguy Street,

-was travelling east on Auburn
+was travelling cast on Auburn

-Avenue in a sedan when he was
+Avenue in a sedan when be was

-struck by the tourine car piloted
+I struck by the touring car piloted

-by the unknown driver.
+by the unknown d> i'-er.
 Upon

-crashing into him the driver sped
+i crashing into him the driver sped

-‘away from the scene.
-A white man
+I away from the scene A white man

 who was passing ran along side